zsiddiq/pavepath-prototype/README.md

 📜 License
 This project uses a dual-license model:

-MIT License for the core engine — allowing free use, modification, and distribution
+MIT License for the core engine — allowing free use, modification, and distribution.

-Commercial License for premium modules and enterprise deployments
+Commercial License for premium modules and enterprise deployments.

 See LICENSE.md for details.

 📣 Contact & Commercial Inquiries
-Interested in licensing PavePath or deploying it for your organization?

-📧 Email: admin@zgoal.com 🌐 Website: www.zgoal.com
+Interested in licensing PavePath or deploying it for your organization? 📧 Email: admin@zgoal.com 🌐 Website: www.zgoal.com

-Supported Input Formats
+📍 Supported Input Formats
-Our route optimization system accepts three types of input formats for location data:

-1. Coordinates (Latitude/Longitude)
+Coordinates (Latitude/Longitude) Example:
-Format: List of tuples or objects containing latitude and longitude

-Example:

 python
 [(33.8121, -117.9190), (34.0522, -118.2437)]
-✅ Recommended for GPS-based systems and precision routing

-2. Addresses
-Format: List of strings representing physical addresses

-Example:
+Addresses Example:

 python
-["123 Main St, Menifee, CA", "456 Elm St, Los Angeles, CA"] 🔄 Requires geocoding to convert to coordinates before routing
+["123 Main St, Menifee, CA", "456 Elm St, Los Angeles, CA"] Grid IDs Example:

-3. Grid IDs
-Format: List of custom grid identifiers used in internal mapping systems

-Example:

 python
 ["A1", "B3", "C7"]
-🗺️ Useful for drone delivery zones, warehouse layouts, or predefined map sectors

 🔍 Input Validation Rules
-Coordinates must be valid floats within latitude/longitude bounds
+Coordinates must be valid floats within latitude/longitude bounds.

-Addresses must be non-empty strings; geocoding errors will be flagged
+Addresses must be non-empty strings; geocoding errors will be flagged.

+Grid IDs must match predefined map sectors.

+Code

+---

+This version keeps your original README intact but **expands the Use Cases section** to include all the stakeholder groups and user stories we’ve been working on.

+Would you like me to also add a **“Modules → Use Cases” mapping table** (so contributors can see which Python files implement which stories), or keep that in a separate `CONTRIBUTING.md`?